 The Company believes that this device will have applications in certain other dermatological procedures requiring injections of specific volumes of material at specific depths and as such, is actively exploring licensing opportunities in these areas.
 In addition to the programmable variables of volume and depth, the device will also have interchangeable heads for different injection procedures (single and multi-needle).
 The Company received its first functioning prototypes for testing in Q3 2017 and, as a result of extensive testing, made several improvements to the components and design to optimize desired functionality through the following 18 months.
 Final prototypes were signed off on in late 2019 and first run of commercial-grade units were ordered into production in early 2020.
 This production run has been delayed due to COVID-19-related shutdowns across the supply chain.
-The Company now expects to have its first samples of the commercial-grade units from this production run in early Q4 2020.
-These units will then be tested over the coming months and an application submitted to European regulators for CE-mark approval in Europe.
-A CE mark will allow the Company to commercially launch RCI-02 in Europe and other countries which allow medical devices to be sold based on CE mark approval including Hong Kong where YOFOTO is already licensed to distribute.
-The registration of the CE mark in Hong Kong will trigger a \$500,000 milestone payment from YOFOTO.
+The Company now expects to have its first samples of the commercial-grade units from this production run in Q2 2021.
+These units will then be tested over the coming months and an application submitted to regulators for marketing approval.
+A CE mark will allow the Company to commercially launch RCI-02 in Europe.
+An FDA approval (such as a 501(k) will allow the Company to commercially launch RCI-01 in the United States.
+Either one will allow the Company to launch sale of the device and consumables in countries which accept those approvals such as Hong Kong where YOFOTO is already licensed to distribute.
+The registration of European or US marketing approval in Hong Kong is expected to trigger a \$500,000 milestone payment from YOFOTO.

-A proprietary needle head has also been developed and will be CE-marked.
+A proprietary needle head has also been developed and will have its own regulatory approval where needed.
 Only this needle-head will work with the device and will be sold/distributed exclusively by RepliCel and its agents.
-A novel splash guard has also been developed to work with the device and will be CE-marked.
+A novel splash guard has also been developed to work with the device and will have its own regulatory approval where needed.
 This guard will be sold/distributed exclusively by RepliCel and its agents.

-A CE-mark will also be obtained by RepliCel on the assembled syringe cartridge which is the only cartridge which will work with the device and will be sold/distributed exclusively by RepliCel and its agents.
+Regulatory approval will also be obtained by RepliCel on the assembled syringe cartridge where needed.
+This is the only cartridge which will work with the device and will be sold/distributed exclusively by RepliCel and its agents.